 Close your zips with a Bobino zipper clip (or a similar device).
 In my experience, the clips are tricky to open.
 You may want to use the clip with another key ring, as the clips' native rings can flay open if you tug hard on them.

 Bury expensive items at the bottom of your backpack and cheap items at the top.
-The top of my backpack are sunscreens and a spare T-shirt.
+On top of my backpack are the sunscreens and a spare T-shirt.

 Spread out your cash, including putting some on a lanyard under your shirt.
-Personally, I have €10 in my wallet, €40 in my backpack's inner zip pockets (spread out, of course), €5 under my phone holder, and €50 in small notes in the lanyard.
+Personally, I have €10 in my wallet, €40 in the inner zip pockets of my backpack (spread out, of course), €5 under my phone holder, and €50 in small notes on the lanyard.
 I saw a tour guide placing money in a lanyard and adopted that trick.
-So if my wallet is stolen, I can get to my hotel at the latest.
+So, if my wallet is stolen, I can still reach my hotel by the latest.

 Keep as little as possible in your wallet.
 Preferably, an amount you're OK with losing.